 There’s an old saying that says, “Almost only counts in horseshoes and hand grenades.”
 In grade school and high school, you were probably taught that math had to be precise; maybe you even had that unforgivingly drilled into you.
 Well, now you’re preparing for the GMAT, and the rules are different.
 On GMAT Math, “almost” can be good enough to count.

 It’s a fact that you cannot use a calculator on the GMAT.
 Therefore, it’s also a fact that the writers of the GMAT can’t expect you do long calculator-type calculations on the GMAT.
-They can’t expect you to multiply & divide four ugly decimals and get an exact answer – but they can, and will, expect you to estimate.
+They can’t expect you to multiply & divide ugly four-digit numbers and get an exact answer – but they can, and will, expect you to estimate.

 When should I estimate on GMAT math?